frtibots/frtibgov-ots/_pages/Careers/why-work-at-frtib/index.md

 ### Core Values:
 Participant-Focused, Integrity, Collaboration

-### DEIA:
-FRTIB is committed to attracting as well as retaining a workforce of talented high performing staff that is inclusive and reflective of our participants.

 ### Flexible Work:
 FRTIB offers multiple work schedule options and up to three (3) day per week Telework.
 Flexible schedules allow our employees the option to work on a schedule to balance employee and agency needs.
 IT support and resources enable collaboration with your team inside and outside of the office.